sogeuni/contents/_abs/debugging.md

 Tools for debugging non-working scripts include

-1. Inserting [[internal#^ECHOREF|echo]] statements at critical points in the script to trace the variables, and otherwise give a snapshot of what is going on.
+1. Inserting [[internal-commands-and-builtins#^ECHOREF|echo]] statements at critical points in the script to trace the variables, and otherwise give a snapshot of what is going on.

     |   |   |
     |---|---|